Nondeterministic automatic complexity of overlap-free and almost square-free words: Time complexity

 since there are four symbols this gives

-many codes to consider.
-Finally, to check whether a given $M$ accepts uniquely takes only polynomially many steps, as in Theorem \ref{np}. \end{proof} \begin{rem} The bound $16^n$ counts many automata that are not uniquely accepting; the actual number may be closer to $3^n$ based on computational evidence. \end{rem} \end{subsection} \end{section}
+codes to consider.
+Finally, to check whether a given $M$ accepts uniquely takes only polynomially many steps, as in Theorem \ref{np}. \end{proof} \begin{rem} The bound $16^n$ counts many automata that are not uniquely accepting; the actual number may be closer to $3^n$ based on computational evidence. \end{rem}